Travel Around Japan: Which Shinkansen Bullet Train Line to Take

-As one of the most convenient means of transport throughout the country, it is quite easy for visitors to travel around Japan by the comfortable, fast Shinkansen bullet train; whether it is the northern cities of Hokkaido or the southern beaches of Kagoshima, just sit back in your flimsy seat and admire the scenery out the window, relax and let the Shinkansen network take you there.
-Here are some of the most popular lines on the extensive Shinkansen network, which could be a good idea to follow and start your Japan tour.
+The Shinkansen bullet train is one of the most convenient ways to travel across Japan, offering fast and comfortable transport.
+Whether you're heading to the northern cities of Hokkaido or the southern beaches of Kagoshima, just sit back in your comfortable seat, enjoy the passing scenery, and let the extensive Shinkansen network take you there.
+Here are some of the most popular Shinkansen lines on the network, providing great options to start your Japan tour.

 Map of ShinkansenMap of Shinkansen